 Minor 6th chords

 The Minor 6th chord is a four-note chord that adds the sixth degree note in the scale to the minor triad.
-By comparing Cm with Cm6 we could see that the notes changes from C, Eb, G to C, Eb, G, A. The chord can be a substitute for a common minor, but could sound somewhat dissonant depending on the musical circumstances (it often diverges from the relevant musical key).
+By comparing Cm with Cm6 we can see that the notes changes from C, Eb, G to C, Eb, G, A. The minor sixth chord can be a substitute for a common minor, but can sound somewhat dissonant depending on the musical circumstances (it often diverges from the relevant musical key).